DMV.ORG is a privately owned website that is not owned or operated by any government agency.

-DMV Point System
+DMV Point System in Minnesota

 Minnesota's Safe and Sober Campaign

 Instead, the drivers and vehicle owners of Minnesota must comply with the terms of the Minnesota Safe and Sober Campaign.
-Minnesota's Office of Traffic and Safety enforcement programs all fall under this campaign.
+Minnesota's Office of Traffic Safety enforcement programs all fall under this campaign.

 The Minnesota Safe and Sober Campaign consists of the following components: